The99Interactive/EnhancedInputCreationToolkit/MigrationTechnicalDocument.md

 ## Overview

-The Enhanced Input Migration feature is a comprehensive system designed to automatically convert legacy Unreal Engine input systems (based on `InputSettings`) to the newer Enhanced Input system introduced in more recent engine versions.
+The Enhanced Input Migration feature is a comprehensive system designed to automatically convert legacy Axis and Action inputs (found in `Project Settings -> Input`) to the new Enhanced Input system introduced in more recent engine versions.
 This feature analyzes existing input mappings, creates appropriate Enhanced Input assets, and configures them to match the original behavior as closely as possible.

 ## End-to-End Migration Process

 ### 1. Workflow Initiation

 The migration process begins when a user selects the "Migrate Legacy Input Actions" option from the Tools menu.
-This triggers the `OnMigrateLegacyInputClicked()` method in `FEnhancedInputCreationToolkitModule`, which presents a path picker dialog for the user to choose where to save the migrated input assets.
+This triggers the private function `OnMigrateLegacyInputClicked()` in `FEnhancedInputCreationToolkitModule`, which presents a path picker dialog for the user to choose where to save the migrated input assets.

 ### 2. Directory Structure Creation

 Once the user selects an output path, the system:

-1. Calls `MigrateLegacyInput(const FString& OutputPath)` which:
+1. Calls a private function `MigrateLegacyInput(const FString& OutputPath)` which:
-   - Uses `FAssetUtilityHelper::CreateEnhancedInputDirectories()` to create appropriate subdirectories:
+   - Uses a helper asset utility function`FAssetUtilityHelper::CreateEnhancedInputDirectories()` to create appropriate subdirectories:
      - `/Actions` - For Input Action assets
      - `/Mappings` - For Input Mapping Context assets

 ### 3. Legacy Input Extraction

-The `FLegacyInputExtractor` class handles retrieving existing input configurations:
+The `FLegacyInputExtractor` private class handles retrieving existing input configurations:

 1. `GetLegacyInputMappings()` loads the project's `UInputSettings` and extracts:
    - Action mappings (button presses)